 If you’re paying into an occupational or public services pension scheme, your employer usually takes your pension contributions from your salary before deducting tax.

-If you’re a Higher Rate taxpayer, you can claim the difference through your tax return or by phoning or writing to your tax office.
+If you’re a Higher Rate taxpayer, you can claim the difference through your tax return or by phoning or writing to HMRC.

 2. Compound interest

 Another advantage is compound interest.
 The earlier you start investing in a pension, the more you will benefit from this.

 In a nutshell, when you invest money in a pension, you make a return on it.
 In the following year, you’ll make a return on both your original sum, as well as your first-year return.